quantum9Innovation/Differential-Privacy/README.md

 # The truth is more important than ever—let's make sure easy privacy protection is available.

 Differential privacy should be simple.
 Now that data defines our world, we need to look at the cost of privacy.
-Let's make protecting privacy easy [(not like this!)](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf).
+Let's make protecting privacy easy.

 <br><br>